klindworth/cvwidgets/README.md

 ## Install
 Requirements: OpenCV2, Qt4 (Qt 5 not tested)

+### via cmake (recommended)

+* Switch to the project directory of cvwidgets
+* cmake . && make
+* su root
+* (type in your superuser password)
+* make install

+Do the same in the cvwidgets_designerplugin directory if you want to install the Qt Designer plugin.

 ### via qmake

 Note: If the library should be installed to another directory than /usr/lib64, you have to modify the cvwidget.pro file.